-Stability study data is included in the data required for the series of studies generally required for a System Impact Study.
-A System Impact Study typically includes a short circuit study, power flow study and stability study.
+Stability study data is included in the data required with the submission of the System Impact Study Agreement.
+A System Impact Study typically includes a short circuit study and power flow study.
+However, stability study is performed during the Facilities Study.
 As required by the PJM Tariff, and detailed in PJM Manual 14A, all data for the System Impact Study, including stability analysis data, must be submitted by the Interconnection Customer as part of a completed System Impact Study Agreement.
 System Impact Study Agreements are not complete until the required agreement is fully executed and all associated data for the complete series of studies is received.
 Upon PJM's acceptance of a completed System Impact Study Agreement, all associated data becomes the Interconnection Customer's final data for the System Impact Study and any subsequently necessary Facilities Study.

-• Final Stability Study Data
+Final Stability Study Data

-Prior to beginning any of the studies generally required for a System Impact Study, PJM will accommodate modifications to submitted data unless, in PJM's judgment, such modification would adversely impact subsequently queued projects.
+PJM will accommodate modifications to submitted stability data in accordance with the PJM Tariff Section 36.2A - Modification of an Interconnection Request.
 It is the Interconnection Customer's responsibility to establish and maintain communication with the assigned PJM Project Manager to determine the latest date that specific data changes can be accommodated.
 Interconnection Customers are encouraged to work closely with their Project Managers to determine if any anticipated project changes can be accommodated without adversely affecting subsequent projects.
-After acceptance of the System Impact Study Agreement, PJM is under no obligation to accept any changes in data and may proceed through the System Impact Study, Facilities Study and the Interconnection Service Agreement processes on the basis of the final data.
+The data provided with the submission of the System Impact Study Agreement will be considered final unless a modification to existing data is approved by PJM in accordance with the PJM Tariff Section 36.2A.
 This final data is considered consistent with the "as built" representation of the system.
 As such, it should represent the actual equipment that will be installed and commissioning settings that can be achieved.